matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 The name `lookup_pepper` was chosen in order to account for pepper values being returned for other endpoints in the future.
-The contents of `lookup_pepper` MUST match the regular expression `[a-zA-Z0-9]+` (unless no hashing is being performed, as described below).
-If hashing is being performed, and `lookup_pepper` is an empty string, clients MUST cease the lookup operation.
+The contents of `lookup_pepper` MUST match the regular expression `[a-zA-Z0-9]+`, whether hashing is being performed or not.
+When no hashing is occuring, a pepper value of at least length 1 is still required.

-If hashing, the client should append the pepper to the end of the 3PID string.
+If hashing, the client appends the pepper to the end of the 3PID string.

 ```
 "alice@example.com email" -> "alice@example.com emailmatrixrocks"